 Buy a CNA Resume Book

 Buying a CNA Resume book can really help you to land the best job on the market.
 Not only are they much cheaper, in most cases, they also come with loads of templates and examples for you to choose from.
 Written specifically for CNAs, these resume books come loaded with valuable information.
 The best CNA resume and cover letter book on the market is the Official CNA Resume and Cover Letter Manual.
-This book comes with 30 professionally made CNA resumes and cover letter samples that will not only give you incite as to what other CNAs have done in the past, but also allows you to access industry proven CVs.
+This book comes with 30 professionally made CNA resumes and cover letter samples that will not only give you insight as to what other CNAs have done in the past but also allows you to access industry proven CVs.
 This approach is much cheaper and more time effective.
-The best part is the aforementioned book only costs $3.99.
+The best part is the aforementioned book very inexpensive.

-If neither of these options work well for you or your needs, then continue reading and discover our recommendations on things you can do now to improve your curriculum vitae and how you can increase your chances of success.
+If neither of the options works well for you or your needs, then continue reading and discover our recommendations on things you can do now to improve your curriculum vitae and how you can increase your chances of success.

 Writing Your Own CNA Resume